-A Grade Book assessment is for manually graded assessments.
-A student does not need to answer it, and it is immediately available for grading.
-Comments, points, and rubric items (where partial points are allowed) are visible to the student when the assessment is graded and the grades are released.
+A Grade Book assessment may be used to manually grade assignments, it will not appear in the student guides.
+When the instructor opens a student assignment, the Grade Book is available for rubric based grading.
+Comments, points, and rubric items are visible to the student when the assessment is graded and the grades are released.

 On the General page, enter a short Name that describes the test.
-This name is displayed in the teacher dashboard so the name should reflect the challenge and thereby be clear when reviewing.
+This name is displayed in the teacher dashboard and when the teacher is viewing the student work.
+The name should reflect the challenge and thereby be clear when reviewing.

 Click Grading in the navigation pane and complete the following fields: